RamyashreeThirumalainambi/Ramyashree-Bio-Readme/README.md

 ### Welcome!
 Here's a little bit about me:

-**I am is Ramyashree Thirumalainambi, and I am currently a high school student with a strong passion for computer science.
+**I am Ramyashree Thirumalainambi, and I am currently a high school student with a strong passion for computer science.
 I’m especially interested in programming, machine learning, and data science, and I enjoy exploring how these fields can be used to solve real-world problems.
 Whether it's writing code, analyzing data, or experimenting with algorithms, I’m always eager to learn more and challenge myself.**

 *italics*